renesas-rz/rzv_drp-ai_tvm/how-to/tips/profiling/README.md

 ## Run Profiler
 ### Get Profiling Data
 DRP-AI TVM[^1] has profiling funcion, which shows the processing time for each subgraph assigned to CPU/DRP-AI.
-It can be run in the application that runs on the target board, i.e., [Application Example](../../../apps).
+It can be run in the application that runs on the target board, i.e., [Validation Application](../../validation).

 To use the profiling function, call `ProfileRun()` function in the application source code instead of `Run()` function, which is normal inference function.
+Please refer to [Runtime Wrapper Documentation](../../../docs/Runtime_Wrap.md#profilerun) for details of the `ProfileRun()` function.

 Folllowing is example code.
 ```cpp
 ...